Who do we serve?

 - If possible, arrange for another AskAway staff person at your institution to cover your break.

-- If this is not possible, communicate with the other librarians on your shift to arrange taking a break.
-Use your own judgement to decide when it would be best to go, taking into account the number of calls coming in and whether there is another librarian available to take the next call.
+- If this is not possible, communicate with the other service providers on your shift to arrange taking a break.
+Use your own judgement to decide when it would be best to go, taking into account the number of calls coming in and whether there is someone else available to take the next call.
 If it seems like taking a break at that particular time would negatively impact the service level, please postpone your break until another time.

 End of Day

-If you are working the last shift of the day, please Log Out from the chat monitor promptly at closing time, as the service will stay open until the last librarian logs out.
-When there are no librarians logged on, patrons will automatically see a notice on the question form page that lets them know the service is closed.
+If you are working the last shift of the day, please Log Out from the LibraryH3lp webclient promptly at closing time, as the service will stay open until the last service provider logs out.
+When there are no service providers logged on, patrons will see a notice on the chat boxes that the service is closed.

 If a patron asks a question within 15 minutes of the time when the service will close for the day, and you feel it cannot be answered in the time available, you may ask the patron to come back the next day or refer the patron to their library.

-If you are still helping a patron at the time of service closure, you have the option to deselect all the queues of the chat monitor, but then finish up your chat session with your current patron.
-Refer to the Detailed Software Handout on the AskAway Staff Portal --> Guides & Resources section for instructions.
-Remember that the service stays open until the last librarian logs off, so it is imperative that you log out of the queue at closing time.
+If you are still helping a patron at the time of service closure, you have the option to set your status to "Busy" and then finish up your chat session with your current patron.
+Remember that the service stays open until the last service provider has logged out, so it is imperative that you log out at closing time.

 If you are unable to work a scheduled AskAway shift, please work with your local AskAway coordinator to find a replacement AskAway staff person at your institution.